Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - You remind me of school on a Sunday. (no class)
 - Something's afoot (and it's not the thing on my leg)
 - I shall prosecute my duty with due, and lethal diligence
+-  I am going to need verbal confirmation that you’re grasping the details of this agreement